Convex-Dev/convex.cljc/README.md

 Writing Convex Lisp code as Clojure or in any programmatic way is convenient during development and testing.
 However, any non-trivial source should be written in proper
 `.cvx` files.

-In the following example, starting from a new context, each file is read and interned under its related symbol as unevaluated code.
+In the following example, starting from a new context, each file is read and interned under its related symbol as unevaluated code, a list of forms.
+Most Convex Lisp files will have one top-level `do` form as it is customary to bundle several forms together meant to be executed as a single transaction.

 Then, through the power of Lisp, all this code can be handled exactly as needed once the context is ready.
 Often, `eval` or `deploy` are involved.

 Without error checking: